 - If the sign-on policy has multiple factor chains, the user must be enrolled in the first factor from at least one factor chain.

 Factor Sequencing and Active Directory

-If your org uses Factor Sequencing and delegates authentication to Active Directory, Active Directory account status will not be checked during the sign-in flow unless the password MFA factor is enabled.
+If your org uses Factor Sequencing and delegates authentication to Active Directory (AD), AD account status will not be checked during the sign-in flow unless the Password MFA factor is enabled.

-- In this scenario, a user could be disabled in AD and their status will not be updated until the next import from AD to Okta.
+- In this scenario, a user could be disabled in AD and their status won't be updated until the next import from AD to Okta.